yuanyan/sublime-mod/README.md

 #### Option #1: Install module using package control
   * Now inside Sublime Text open the Command Palette (`command+shift+p` on OS X, or `ctrl+shift+p` on Linux/Windows).
   * Select "Package Control: Install Package", after a few seconds a list will appear.
-Search for `sublime-mod-build` and click to install.
+Search for `sublime-mod` and click to install.

 #### Option #2: Install module directly